 At that price you could quite easily use it once or twice a year then put it away until next year without breaking the bank.

-At those prices, it is definitely worth considering when comparing to the price of a rental which has been on a lot of different people’s heads.
+At those prices, it is definitely worth considering when comparing to the price of a rental which has been on a lot of different people’s heads with no guarantee of its condition either.

 And yet, having said that, there is still an even better option.
 Read on.